 We have filed with the SEC this registration statement under the Securities Act of 1933, as amended (the "Securities Act"), covering the shares of Class A Common Stock to be offered and sold by this prospectus and any applicable prospectus supplement.
 This prospectus does not contain all of the information included in the registration statement, some of which is contained in exhibits to the registration statement.
-The registration statement, including the exhibits, can be read at the SEC website referred to below under "Where You Can Find More Information."
-Any statement made in this prospectus or any prospectus supplement concerning the contents of any contract, agreement or other document is only a summary of the actual contract, agreement or other document or any other document incorporated herein by reference, you should read the exhibit for a more complete understanding of the document or matter involved.
+The registration statement including the exhibits, can be read at the SEC website referred to below under "Where You Can Find More Information."
+Any statement made in this prospectus or any prospectus supplement concerning the contents of any contract, agreement or other document is only a summary of the actual contract, agreement or other document.
+If we have filed any contract, document, agreement or other document as an exhibit to the registration statement or any other document incorporated herein by reference, you should read the exhibit for a more complete understanding of the document or matter involved.
 Each statement regarding a contract, agreement or other document is qualified in its entirety by reference to the actual document.